CodeWithDennis/larament/README.md

 Kickstart your project and save time with Larament!
 This time-saving starter kit includes a Laravel project with FilamentPHP already installed and set up, along with extra features.

 > [!NOTE]
-> This starter kit includes Laravel 11 and FilamentPHP 3, along with some extra packages and small customizations to help you start quickly.
-You can add more tools and adjust the project as you want.
+> This starter kit includes **Laravel 11** and **FilamentPHP 3** with some packages that improve the development experience.
+This will not contain any bloated features or unnecessary packages.
+If you want to add more features, you can do so by installing the necessary packages.

 ![larament.png](larament.png)